RaghavendraNimiwal/RaghavendraNimiwal.github.io/_pages/about.md

 On this site, you can find details about my projects, take a look at various jupyter notebooks I've made to explain different concepts, browse through my publications or view my curriculum vitae.
 Also, please feel free to get in touch!

 ### Areas of Expertise
-- Numerical Methods- Finite Element Methods, Finite Volume Methods, Finite Difference Methods
+- Numerical Methods- Finite Volume Methods, Finite Element Methods
 - Computational Fluid Dynamics
-- Dynamical Systems
+- Fluid Mechanics
 - Perturbation Methods
-- Fluid Mechanics
+- Dynamical Systems

 I wish to use my skillset to probe various biological phenomenon, learn from them and create solutions for the various problems that we face today.